mopidy/mopidy/docs/api/frontends.rst

 - It MAY use additional actors to implement whatever it does, and using actors in frontend implementations is encouraged.

-- The frontend is activated by including its main actor in the :attr:`mopidy.settings.FRONTENDS` setting.
+- The frontend is enabled if the extension it is part of is enabled.
+See :ref:`extensiondev` for more information.

 - The main actor MUST be able to start and stop the frontend when the main actor is started and stopped.